produdegr/homebridge-3em-energy-meter/README.md

 This application uses the cool fakegato plugin (simont77/fakegato-history).

-If you are using Homebridge UI (oznu/homebridge-config-ui-x) then simply add "homebridge-3em-energy-meter" on the plugins page to install and then press on <SETTINGS> to configure it.
+If you are using Homebridge UI (oznu/homebridge-config-ui-x) then simply add "homebridge-3em-energy-meter" on the plugins page to install and then use "SETTINGS" to configure it.

 Alternatively install the plugin manually by "npm install -g homebridge-3em-energy-meter" and add below configuration which needs to be added to the accessories section of your Homebridge's config.json.